 For a long time we struggled to find you an entry level deck that didn't suck.
 As many of you are now aware the little suitcase ones are rubbish, skipping all over the place because their tone arms are set incorrectly, their needles are super cheap and their parent companies are not actually audio manufacturers with decades of experience, but rather simply junk peddlers pushing badly designed rubbish out of the cheapest factories they can find in China.
 The same problem exists for most of the ones you buy from chain stores and mega-markets.

-While the LP60 has the same type of design, i.e. tone arm without an adjustable weight or tracking and non-removable headshell, Audio-Technica bring to bear their fantastic design skills, high standard of quality control and 51 years of experience as a quality auduio manufacturer.
-We have tested this turntable and it plays all records without skipping.
+While the LP60x has the same type of design, i.e. tone arm without an adjustable weight or tracking and non-removable headshell, Audio-Technica bring to bear their fantastic design skills, high standard of quality control and 51 years of experience as a quality audio manufacturer.
 You will also note the much better, AT91, needle that the LP60 comes with compared to all the other turn tables in this price range.

 We have plenty of on-street parking, come visit and check out our range.

-The AT LP60 is perfect record player for the dabbler or beginner.
-While both versions of the LP60 come with the traditional RCA outputs (both phono and line) you can choose between a USB or BLUETOOTH version, which means that this versatile little turntable play on anything that makes a noise.
+The AT LP60x is perfect record player for the dabbler or beginner.
+While both versions of the LP60x come with the traditional RCA outputs (both phono and line) you can choose between Regular, USB or a BLUETOOTH version, which means that this versatile little turntable play on anything that makes a noise.

-The LP 60 USB also comes with recording software so you can archive your collection while you listen to it.
+The LP60x USB also comes with recording software so you can archive your collection while you listen to it.

 While these turntables lack the sophistication and features of the more expensive Audio-Technica decks, they are a quality product, with sleek retro lines from a company with over 50 years audio know-how.